fengjixuchui/invader/README.md

 > invader

     (Invader)> listeners
+    [!]
+No listeners currently active
     (Invader: listeners)> listener http
     (Invader: listeners/http)> execute
+    [*] Starting listener 'http'
+     * Serving Flask app "http" (lazy loading)
+     * Environment: production
+       WARNING: This is a development server.
+Do not use it in a production deployment.
+       Use a production WSGI server instead.
+     * Debug mode: off
+    [+] Listener successfully started!
     (Invader: listeners/http)> launcher python

 ## Interacting with a session